gdharris1000/CV/README.md

 While studing at Makers Academy, I also gained further skills in Ruby on Rails and improved in my Javascript abilities.

 #### Flutter / Dart

-I have spent the last few months doing an online course on mobile app development using Flutter and Dart.
+Before signing up for Makers Academy, I completed an online course on mobile app development using Flutter and Dart.
+I have contintued to use what I learned in personal projects.

 #### Japanese Language (conversational level)